gradle/develocity-build-config-samples/quarkus-build-caching-extension/README.md

 - Quarkus 3.2.4 and above which brings [track-config-changes goal](https://quarkus.io/guides/config-reference#tracking-build-time-configuration-changes-between-builds)

 *Note:*<br>
-Although Quarkus 3.2.4 is required, 3.9.0 and above is recommended as it brings [Dependency checksums](#quarkus-dependency-checksums) which is used as extra input by the current extension.
+Although Quarkus 3.2.4 is required, 3.9.0 and above is recommended as it exposes [Quarkus extra dependencies](#quarkus-extra-dependencies) which is added as extra input by the current extension.

 This additional input is necessary when using snapshot versions (or when overwriting fixed version) of
 - The Quarkus dependencies